 UMCOR ensures access to humanitarian assistance (food, water, shelter, clothing and health care) and serves all people without discrimination.
 You can join UMCOR in the following ways:

-- Pray for children.
-You might choose to dedicate a worship service to suffering children everywhere, or conduct a prayer vigil in your community for the children suffering along the border.
+- Pray for migrant families.
+Dedicate a worship service to suffering migrants everywhere or conduct a prayer vigil in your community for the families suffering along the border.

 - Donate to UMCOR's Global Migration Advance Special to support ministry with migrants around the world.

 - Learn More about UMCOR's work with Migrants

 Because United Methodists care about the "stranger in our midst," believe in keeping families together, and want to protect survivors of violence, we are called to Act!